 Fast forward to today?
 I still have Chronic Migraine.
 In addition to this, as I learned after a few weeks at Mayo Clinic, I have a dysfunctional nervous system and something called Postural Orthostatic Hypertension Syndrome (POTS), and Ehlers Danlos Syndrome (EDS).
-Although I have come a long way in terms of managing my pain, my diet is now more restrictive than ever as my head only seems to grow more sensitive.
+Although I have come a long way in terms of managing my pain, my head only seems to grow more sensitive.
 I can’t say I don’t wish I could eat whatever is served at parties, and I can’t say I’m never sad about not being able to work full-time or spend as much focused time with people as I would like.
 I still cry and break and struggle.
 A LOT.

 But: I can say I now have a desire to serve and step into who I am created to be that is far stronger than it was when that first headache hit me in 2011.
-I can say I somehow have a Master’s degree that enables me to do work I love daily.
+I can say I somehow have an MSW that grants me so many opportunities to do work I love daily.
 I can say I have family and more cherished community around me than I ever anticipated would be the case.

 HOW IS THIS POSSIBLE?
 Two words: God’s grace.

 Having a chronic illness has taught me there is joy in vulnerability and a beauty in sharing our suffering.
-It forces me, daily, to choose to believe the fact that I am loved for who I am and not what I do- that I still matter and my life still holds meaning when, it constantly looks differently than I imagined it would be.
+It forces me, daily, to choose to believe the fact that I am loved for who I am and not what I do- that I can keep showing up, because I still matter and my life still holds meaning, even when it’s so different than I imagined it would be.
 It’s taught me to choose grit.

 Although it is DEFINITELY.
 NOT.
 EASY, I do believe (strongly) that what suffering has taught me has somehow made my life better for it.